imartyus/playstation-store-wishlist/README.md

 - The extension will keep track of your selections and periodically update the prices in the background
 - Once one of the added games goes on sale, you will be notified through the extension's badge
 - Clicking a game's title will take you directly to its PSN Store page
+- Sort your Wishlist by title or current price